-The Center for Career Development & Academic Transitions recognizes that you, as students, are at different points in your careers and may have various needs and goals.
+The Center for Career Development & Academic Exploration recognizes that you, as students, are at different points in your careers and may have various needs and goals.
 We offer the following types of job resources to help you develop your strategy and take your next step:

 Additional tailored resources:

 - International, Disability, Diversity and Veterans

 Being Aware of Fraudulent and Scam Job Postings